crasowas/easy_sticky_header/README.md

 * Allow dynamic building of header widget and support custom transition animation
 * Header widget can dynamically change stickiness
 * Support for scrolling to the top after the header widget is tapped
+* Support jumping to the header widget of the specified index
+* Support header widget grouping
 * Support infinite list

 ## Usage